nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 4. In the dialog that opens, enter the security server's public DNS name or its external IP address and click **ADD**.

-On submitting the request, the message "Certificate registration request successful" is displayed, and the authentication certificate’s state is set to "Registration in process".
+On submitting the request, the message "Certificate registration request successful" is displayed, and the authentication certificate's state is set to "Registration in process".

-After the X-Road governing authority has accepted the registration, the registration state of the authentication certificate is set to “Registered” and the registration process is completed.
+After the X-Road governing authority has accepted the registration, the registration state of the authentication certificate is set to "Registered" and the registration process is completed.

 ### 3.4 Changing the Security Server Owner